-13) COURSE GRADES
+14) COURSE GRADES

 Your faculty advisor will read your draft report and suggest upgrades to you.
-Then, Prof. Vrana will read all the final reports written by the CBE design groups and will provide detailed comments on your final report.
-The final written and oral reports, and participation and presentation at weekly design group meetings will determine your final grade.
+Then, Prof. Vrana will read all the final reports written by the CBE design groups and will provide detailed comments on your final report and a report grade.
+The final written and oral reports, and participation and presentation at weekly design group meetings will determine your course grade.
 Grades for your oral design presentation will be suggested by those in attendance.
 Then, Prof. Vrana will determine your course grade, with the concurrence of your faculty advisor.

-14) MOLSTAD/SEIDER PRIZE
+15) MOLSTAD/SEIDER PRIZE

 The three winning groups of the Melvin C. Molstad/Warren D. Seider Prize, for the most outstanding CBE designs, will be honored during Commencement and receive a cash prize.
+Winners will be announced the day after final presentations.

-15) EAS COMPETITION
+16) EAS COMPETITION